-Fall Protection Safety
+Fall Protection and Safety

-Fall protection and safety is a major concern at construction sites.
-In fact, the Occupational Safety and Health Administration (OSHA) cites injuries from falls as one of the top 10 worksite hazards.
+Fall protection and safety is a major concern at the workplace.
+In fact, OSHA cites injuries from falls as one of its top 10 worksite injuries.

 Falls and falling objects can result from unstable working surfaces, ladders that are not safely positioned and misuse of fall protection.
 Workers are also subject to falls or the dangers of falling objects if sides and edges, floor holes and wall openings are not protected.
-Any time you are working at a height of 6 feet or more on the construction site, you must be protected.
+Any time you are working at a height of four feet or more at the workplace, you must be protected.